TERMS OF SERVICE v1.2

 IMPORTANT – READ CAREFULLY BEFORE ACCEPTING THESE TERMS.

-1 SERVICE PROVIDED; ORDERS; ORDER OF PRECEDENCE; CHANGES; SYSTEM REQUIREMENTS
+1. SERVICE PROVIDED; ORDERS; ORDER OF PRECEDENCE; CHANGES; SYSTEM REQUIREMENTS; USE POLICIES; MOBILE SERVICES

-1.2 Customer may use the Service solely for the Customer’s internal business use in accordance with and in the countries designated in the applicable Service Description or Supplemental Terms and, for avoidance of doubt, not for further sublicense or resale.
+1.2 Use of the Service.
+Unless otherwise stated in the Supplemental Terms, Customer may use the Service solely for the Customer’s internal business use in accordance with and in the countries designated in the applicable Supplemental Terms and, for avoidance of doubt, not for further sublicense or resale.
 Customer’s rights to use the Service are limited to those expressly granted in these Terms.
-No other rights with respect to the Service or any related Company Intellectual Property are implied.
+No other rights with respect to the Service or any related Avaya Intellectual Property are implied.

 1.3 Orders.
-Orders are subject to acceptance by Company.
-Company may accept an order by electronic email, at the email address provided by Customer to Company from time to time, other agreed means of electronic communication or by commencing to perform the Service.
+Orders are subject to acceptance by Avaya.
+Avaya may accept an order by electronic email, at the email address provided by Customer to Avaya from time to time, other agreed means of electronic or written communication or by commencing to perform the Service.
 Accepted orders will be governed by these Terms.
 All other terms and conditions contained in any Customer purchase order or other document not expressly referenced in these Terms will have no effect.

 1.5 Changes to, and Discontinuation of, the Service.

 1.51 Unless the Supplemental Terms or SOW expressly provides otherwise, Avaya may, at its sole discretion, modify the form, features, or functionality of the Service and Supplemental Terms or SOW without prior notice.
 Avaya will endeavor to timely document material modifications in the Service documentation.